MannLabs/CKG/docs/source/getting_started/create-new-user.rst

 Create a new user in the graph database
 =======================================

+.. warning:: CKG has implemented a simple authentication and user management method, but industry-accepted platforms, vendors, or libraries should be used in a production setup.

 The creation of a new user includes two steps:

 1. The user who is currently logged-in in the database and invoking the commands, has to add the new user to the system and attribute it a role, by default ``reader``.